 Weapons

 Aikido training is also composed of weapons training.
-There are designated weapons classes, where the student will learn to become familiar with handling a bokken (wooden sword) and a jo (wooden staff), and learn the formal weapon system developed by Chiba Sensei.
-Occasionally, taijutsu will be combined with weapons training to expose the student to disarming techniques.
+There are designated weapons classes, where students become familiar with handling a bokken (wooden sword) and a jyo (wooden staff), and learn the formal weapon system developed by Chiba Sensei.
+Occasionally, taijutsu will be combined with weapons training to expose students to disarming techniques.

 Note: Permission should be received prior to attending any weapons classes.